McCreadie-Group-Inc/.net-tablepagination/README.md

 How to use:

 To initialize call:
-$(document).ready(function(){
-  $('#/*tableID*/').tablepagination(/*options*/);
-}
+	$(document).ready(function () {
+		$('#/*tableID*/').tablepagination({/*options*/});
+	});

-Current options include UseCookies and EditMode.
+Current options include:

 	UseCookies:
 	Set to true to hold values on post back and to use multiple tables on same page.

 	EditMode:
 	Dynamically set to true if dynamically adding rows.
 This will remove the paging button and dropdownlist.
 	Intended for an EditTemplate inside an asp:GridView

+	ddlValues:
+	Pass an array to set the values of the RowsToShow select element.

 Dependencies:
 JQuery 3.5.1 or higher